-It was determined that drawing task performance was strongly correlated with free recall task performance.
-Also, the drawing task and free recall task showed similarities in age-related decline, meaning that the older adults were underperforming the younger adults on this episodic memory task.
+It was determined that an individual's drawing task performance was strongly correlated with free recall task performance.
+Although older adults were underperforming the younger adults on the free recall task, older adults had closer to the same memory performance as the younger adults on the drawing task.
 These discoveries provide evidence that the drawing task is a memory task that could be used in the lab in the future to evaluate age-related decline in episodic memory when remembering complex, real-world events.

 Since this drawing task was the first exploratory measure, there may still be some fine tuning to how cognitive ability is measured, but it is an excellent first step.
 In the future, the hope is that this drawing task could help older adults to use their episodic memory to perform similarly in cognitive ability to the younger adults.